 Acupuncture is a great modality to help pregnant women.
 It offers a drug free alternative to a number of problems that can arise during pregnancy and childbirth.
-At Ora Acupuncture we are committed to helping your pregnancy be as smooth and untroubled as possible.

 There are many physiological changes that occur during pregnancy, acupuncture can help with transitioning through these changes and address many of the challenges that may arise with each trimester.
 Treatments can also include, ear seeds, moxa, cupping and dietary and supplement advice.